Nicolassaint/ece-webapp-saint-chopin/README.md

 1. Static and dynamic routing
 2. Fetching and displaying data
-3. Layout, styling and components
+3. Layout, styling by tailwind and components

 ## Installation